 There are 103 international and domestic airlines serving the airport.
 Among them are: Air China, Air France, All Nippon Airways or ANA, Bangkok Airways, British Airways, Cathay Pacific, Delta Air Lines, Emirates, Etihad Airways, Japan Airlines, Lufthansa, Qantas, Qatar Airways, Singapore Airlines, and the country’s very own flag carrier Thai Airways.

 Meanwhile, a large number of low-cost carriers from Southeast Asia and regional carriers fly in and out of Don Mueang, the second largest airport.

+The Airport Rail Link is the fastest and most convenient way to get to Suvarnabhumi Airport.
 The rail link connects you to the ground level of the MRT Petchaburi Station or the Makkasan City Interchange Station and the BTS Skytrain at Phayathai Station.
 It is six stations away from Bangkok downtown, or just a 30-minute travel from the airport, making it the most convenient and fastest way to travel between two points.

 From the airport, you can take the entrance to the rail link on the first floor.